taiwuchen/SENG438-Assignment-1/seng438-a1-Group-18.md

 # Difficulties encountered, challenges overcome, and lessons learned

-Some difficulties encountered included creation of tests and choosing highly effective tests that would ensure each functionality of the system is thoroughly operational.
-We used a implementation of generative AI to help, analyze and extract.
-Key tests required to analyze the functionality.
-This was integrated into exploratory testing from both pairs allowing a more in depth review overall.
-Some lessons we learned as a team was how to write bug reports as well as clearly demonstrate testing of each functionality and identifying bugs efficiently.
-We also learned how to communicate and distribute work efficiently to create optimal results.
+Some difficulties encountered included creating test cases and choosing the most effective ones to ensure that every functionality of the ATM system was thoroughly tested.
+Deciding which tests would provide the best coverage while also being efficient was a challenge, so we used an implementation of generative AI to help analyze and extract key tests required to evaluate functionality.
+This was integrated into exploratory testing from both pairs, allowing for a more in depth review and helping to identify critical defects more effectively.

+Another major difficulty was running the program itself.
+Certain bugs caused the system to break entirely, requiring a full restart before testing could continue.
+This slowed down the testing process and made it difficult to maintain consistency in some cases, especially when trying to reproduce defects.
+There was also a challenge in determining how precise to be in bug reports.
+Finding the right balance between being detailed enough for clarity while not overcomplicating reports was something we had to adjust as we worked through the lab.

+Some key lessons learned as a team included how to write proper bug reports and clearly demonstrate the testing of each functionality while identifying defects efficiently.
+We also learned how to communicate and distribute work in a way that kept the process moving smoothly and ensured optimal results.
+Overall, this lab provided valuable experience in structuring and executing software tests while reinforcing the importance of organization and adaptability in debugging.

 # Comments/feedback on the lab and lab document itself